cse110-fa22-group30/cse110-fa22-group30/specs/adrs/102022-WebApp-ADR2.md

-# Decision on using website instead of web app
+# Decision on using site instead of web app
 ​
 * Status: Accepted
 * Deciders: John and Xiaofan <!-- optional -->